percona/percona-server-mongodb-operator/source/kubernetes.rst

    At success, you will see the message that namespace/<namespace name> was created, and the context was modified.

 #.
-The role-based access control (RBAC) for Percona Server for MongoDB is
+The role-based access control (RBAC) for Percona Distribution for MongoDB is
    configured with the ``deploy/rbac.yaml`` file.
 Role-based access is based on defined roles and the available actions which correspond to each role.
 The role and actions are defined for Kubernetes resources in the yaml file.